canro91/canro91.github.io/_posts/2025-06-10-StartingFromZero.md

 Writing online was just something cool I did on the side of my 9-to-5.

 For so long, I only thought my online presence would make me appear "attractive" to recruiters and hiring managers.
 I didn't know our online presence is our most valuable asset.

-It's our own one-person business.
+Our personal brand is our own one-person business.

 ## 2. Start on a social blog like Medium or Quora

 [I started a blog]({% post_url 2020-07-18-HowIStartedBlogging %}) because it was the only free advice I found.

 But the thing with blogs is that our content is at the mercy of search engines, SEO, and their bots.
 Social blogs have a "feed" and algorithm to match readers with content.
 And that's the best way to get faster feedback as a writer.

+As a coder, I'd start in a social blog like dev.to or Medium, sharing [TIL posts]({% post_url 2025-04-10-TilPosts %}).

 ## 3. Use a social platform like X or LinkedIn